- Career Opportunities

 The passenger MUST NOT be asked to pay the lifting fee or any part of it.

-Write “$11.00” on the voucher under the voucher number at the bottom of the voucher to claim the lifting fee.
-In the diagram below you can see a blue box, this is where to insert the $11.00 lifting fee.
+For paper vouchers only: Write “$27.50” (i.e. the lifting fee plus GST) on the voucher under the voucher number at the bottom of the voucher to claim the lifting fee.
 Do NOT add the lifting fee to the total of the fare.

 Q. If the passenger requests to stop and leave the vehicle during the trip and I wait and leave the meter running can I receive the a second lifting fee for the rest of the trip?

-A. No, if the meter is left running - it is only one trip.
-Only one SATSS voucher can be used and the lifting fee applies only as one trip.
+A. No, if the meter is left running, it is only one trip.
+Only one SATSS subsidy can be used and the lifting fee applies only as one trip.

 Q. If the passenger requests I provide their return trip will the lifting fee automatically apply?

 A. No. If the meter is left running between the original and return trip it will be considered a single trip.
-A second lifting fee and on time bonus will not apply.
+A second lifting fee will not apply.
 If the meter is turned off at the end of the original trip, you will need to contact Suburban Taxis for the lifting fee tariff to be activated for the return trip.